munrocket/ta-math/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/munrocket/ta-math.svg)](https://codecov.io/gh/munrocket/ta-math)

 Well tested library for calculating technical indicators and overlays.
 You can choose format of price data from provider and library will return result.
-It distributed with Typescript, ES6 and ES5.
+It distributed with WebAssebly, Typescript, ES6 and ES5.

 ![btc-with-bollinger-bands](https://i.imgur.com/moDdzmM.png)